germanr02/lyricly-project/README.md

 The react app runs on `port 3000` and the server app runs on `port 5000`.

-The server makes all of the API calls, so we use `http://localhost:5000` as our origin URI when setting up our API clients (Google, Genius, etc.).
+The server makes all of the API calls, so we use `http://localhost:5000` as the origin URI when setting up our API clients (Google, Genius, etc.).

 Use `http://localhost:5000/['genius' or 'youtube']/oauth2callback` as the redirect URI.